the-turing-way/the-turing-way/reproducible_environments.md

 <a name="What_are_containers"></a>
 ### What are containers?

-Containers allow a developer to package up an project with all of the parts it needs, such as libraries and other dependencies, and ship it all out as one package.
+Containers allow a developer to package up an project with all of the parts it needs, such as libraries, dependencies, and software configurations and ship it all out as one package.
+Anyone can then open up a container and work within it, viewing and interacting with the project as if the machine they are accessing it from is identical to the machine specified in the container- regardless of what their computational environment *actually* is.
 They are designed to make it easier to transfer projects between very different environments.

 In a way, containers behave like a virtual machine.
 To the outside world, they can look like their own complete system.
 But unlike a virtual machine, rather than creating a whole virtual operating system, containers only contain the individual components they need in order to operate.
 This gives a significant performance boost and reduces the size of the application.

-Anyone can open up a container and view and interact with the project within it as if the machine they are accessing it from has the computational environment specified in the container- regardless of what their computational environment *actually* is.

-Containers are a useful way of reproducing research which makes use of lots of system libraries, relies on software to be configured in a certain way

-compiled?

-*Include why to use them*
-*When you would use one locally (as not everyone will need to, depends on complexity of project)* *Note the points from this blog post: http://urssi.us/blog/2018/12/21/why-research-software-sustainability-wont-be-fixed-by-containers/*
-*can copy files in and out of containers, can save state too*
+Containers are particularly useful way for reproducing research which relies on software to be configured in a certain way, and/or which makes use of libraries that vary between (or don't exist on) different systems.
+In summary containers are a more robust way of sharing reproducible research than, for instance, package management systems of Binder because they reproduce the entire system used to produce the research, not just the packages explicitly used by it.
+Their major downside is that due to their greater depth they are conceptually more difficult to grasp and produce than many other methods of replicating computational environments.

 ### What are images?